Cloudxtreme/axe-1/doc/report.md

       * for each store $s' \neq s$ by a thread other than $t$ to address $a$, add constraint $(s' < s) \vee (l < s')$.

-[^1]: Otherwise the trace is either not self-consistent or stores are not unique.
+[^1]: Otherwise the trace is either not read-consistent or stores are not unique.

 SC local constraints